gregmamoyac/GhostCrew-AI-PenetrationTesting-Assistant-Training-App/README.md

 ---

-**Developed by UC Berkeley School of Information - MICS Capstone Summer 2025**
+**Developed for the UC Berkeley School of Information MICS Capstone Summer 2025 Project**